AguaClara/UASB/UASB_Manual_Spring2018.md

 One challenge for an influent flow system is combatting pipe blockages.
 This involves the creation of a trash rack and grit capture mechanism, calculating the optimal pipe diameter, and possibly including a nozzle or aperture at the end of the pipe to ensure high velocity flows to prevent deposition of solids.

 <div class="alert alert-block alert-danger">
 Pick either first or third person.
-Do not change half way through
+Do not change half way through.
+FIXED -AG

 Second half of this paragraph is strong, but it is the main point, get to it in first paragraph FIXED-jj
 </div>